64th St. Boat Ramp

 - Channel has been dredged and has approximately three foot of draw at low tide.

-More ramp information can be found at dnr.state.md.us website
+- More ramp information can be found at the Maryland Department of Natural Resources.

 Little Salisbury area (87th St., Bering Road)

-There will be an automatic gate controlled by an Annual Pass Card.
+- There is an automatic gate controlled by an Annual Pass Card.

-The cost of the Annual Pass Card is $50.00 and will be available to purchase at City Hall at the end of May.
+- The cost of the Annual Pass Card is $50.00 and will be available to purchase at City Hall.